 - a.
-Costs, other than those noted above, incurred prior to effective date of a grant award with the State - b.
-Costs for preparing and filing a grant application belonging to another solicitation - c.
-0&M costs, including post construction project performance and monitoring costs - d.
-Purchase of equipment not an integral part of the project - e.
-Establishing a reserve fund - f.
-Purchase of water supplies - g.
-Replacement of existing funding sources for ongoing programs - h.
-Support of existing agency requirements and mandates (e.g. punitive regulatory agency requirements) - i.
-Purchase of land in excess of the minimum required acreage necessary to operate as an integral part of the project, as set forth and detailed by engineering and feasibility studies, or land purchased prior to effective date of a grant award with the State - j.
-Payment of principal or interest of existing indebtedness or any interest payments unless the debt is incurred after effective date of a grant award with the State, the granting agency agrees in writing to the eligibility of the costs for reimbursement before the debt is incurred, and the purposes for which the debt is incurred are otherwise reimbursable project costs - k.
-Overhead not directly related to project costs - Scoring Criteria set of requirements used by DWR to choose a project for a given program or for funding; the specifications or criteria used for selecting or choosing a project based on available funding. - Selection Panel group of DWR representatives at the supervisory or management level assembled to review and consider proposal evaluations and scores developed by the Technical Reviewers and to make initial funding recommendations.
-Other agencies, such as the SWRCB or RWQCB, representatives at the supervisory or management level may also be invited to participate on the Selection Panel. - Stakeholder an individual, group, coalition, agency or others who are involved in, affected by, or have an interest in the implementation of a specific program or project. - State Plan of Flood Control (SPFC) State and Federal flood management works, lands, programs, plans, conditions, and mode of maintenance and operation of the Sacramento River Flood Control Project described in Section 8350 of the CWC, and of flood management projects in the Sacramento River and San Joaquin River watersheds authorized pursuant to Article 2 (commencing with Section 12648) of Chapter 2 of Part 6 of Division 6 of the CWC for which the Central Valley Flood Protection Board or DWR has provided the assurances of non-federal cooperation to the United States, which shall be updated by DWR and compiled into a single document entitled "The State Plan of Flood Control"(PRC §5096.805(j)).
+Costs for preparing and filing a grant application belonging to another solicitation - b.
+O&M costs, including post construction project performance and monitoring costs - c.
+Purchase of equipment not an integral part of the project - d.
+Establishing a reserve fund - e.
+Purchase of water supplies - f.
+Replacement of existing funding sources for ongoing programs - g.
+Support of existing punitive regulatory agency requirements and/or mandates in response to negligent behavior - h.
+Purchase of land in excess of the minimum required acreage necessary to operate as an integral part of the project, as set forth and detailed by engineering and feasibility studies - i.
+Payment of principal or interest of existing indebtedness or any interest payments unless the debt is incurred after effective date of a grant award with the State, the granting agency agrees in writing to the eligibility of the costs for reimbursement before the debt is incurred, and the purposes for which the debt is incurred are otherwise reimbursable project costs - j.
+Overhead not directly related to project costs - k.
+Meals, food items, or refreshments - l.
+Costs associated with travel - Scoring Criteria set of requirements used by DWR to evaluate a proposal for a given program or for funding. - Selection Panel group of DWR representatives at the supervisory or management level assembled to review and consider proposal evaluations and scores developed by the Technical Reviewers and to make initial funding recommendations.
+Other agencies, such as the SWRCB or RWQCB, representatives at the supervisory or management level may also be invited to participate on the Selection Panel. - Stakeholder an individual, group, coalition, agency, or others who are involved in, affected by, or have an interest in the implementation of a specific program or project. - State Plan of Flood Control (SPFC) State and Federal flood management works, lands, programs, plans, conditions, and mode of maintenance and operation of the Sacramento River Flood Control Project described in Section 8350 of the CWC, and of flood management projects in the Sacramento River and San Joaquin River watersheds authorized pursuant to Article 2 (commencing with Section 12648) of Chapter 2 of Part 6 of Division 6 of the CWC for which the Central Valley Flood Protection Board or DWR has provided the assurances of non-federal cooperation to the United States, which shall be updated by DWR and compiled into a single document entitled "The State Plan of Flood Control" (PRC §5096.805(j)).

-- State Waters also known as "Waters of the State", means all surface water, groundwater, and saline waters within the boundaries of the State of California (CWC §13050(e)). - Stormwater water generated by runoff from land and impervious surfaces during rainfall and snow events. - Technical Reviewers a group of agency representatives assembled to evaluate the technical competence of a proposed project and the feasibility of the project being successful if implemented. - 303(d) List refers to Section 303(d) of the Clean Water Act that requires each state to periodically submit to the U.S. Environmental Protection Agency a list of impaired waters. - Total Maximum Daily Load (TMDL) identifies the maximum quantity of a particular pollutant that can be discharged into a water body without violating a water quality standard, and allocates allowable loading amounts among the identified pollutant sources. - Urban Water Supplier supplier, either publicly or privately owned, that provides water for municipal purposes either directly or indirectly to more than 3,000 customers or supplying more than 3,000 acre-feet of water annually (CWC §10617).
+Stormwater - water generated by runoff from land and impervious surfaces during rainfall and snow events.

+- Technical Reviewers a group of agency representatives assembled to evaluate the technical competence of a proposed project and the feasibility of the project being successful if implemented.
+Other agencies, such as the SWRCB or RWQCB, representatives may also be invited to participate as technical reviewers. - 303(d) List refers to Section 303(d) of the Clean Water Act that requires each state to periodically submit to the U.S. Environmental Protection Agency a list of impaired waters. - Urban Water Supplier supplier, either publicly or privately owned, that provides water for municipal purposes, either directly or indirectly, to more than 3,000 customers or supplying more than 3,000 acre-feet of water annually (CWC §10617).